urbit/urbit.org-reloaded/content/events/2023-05-18_urbit-miami-meetup.md

 +++
 Group will meet in the Eagle Room.
 Ask the hostess for directions.
 Event Space Aesthetic is Spectral South-Beach.
 DJ comes at 10PM.
 Bring proof of planet for Miamese Martians.

-Please RSVP to the Meetup.
+Please RSVP to the Meetup page by clicking the RSVP button above.